CALIFORNIA PRESERVATION FOUNDATION

 QUEENS MUSEUM OF ART COMPETITION

 In 2004, the NYC Cultural Affairs Department and the National Endowment of the Arts conducted a high-profile international architectural competition to redesign the Queens Museum of Art.
 Over 200 entries were submitted and judged anonymously by a jury of prominent designers and museum/arts professionals.
-PDA’s precursor firm Salazar Davis Architects was chosen as one of 5 finalists, and offered a $25,000 stipend as compensation for furthering its design work.
+PDA’s precursor firm Salazar Davis Architects was chosen as one of five finalists, and offered a $25,000 stipend as compensation for furthering its design work.

 The SDA entry was admired for the bold, elegant quality of its gestures, balanced with deference to the original 1939 World’s Fair structure that to this day houses the museum (the competition-winning Eric Owen Moss entry antagonized preservationist neighbors and was never realized).